Little Eyolf review – exhilarating Ibsen from Norway’s National Theatre

 The visit of this powerful production to The Print Room also marks the beginning of a working relationship between The Print Room Coronet and The Norwegian Ibsen Company.
 Artistic Director Kåre Conradi has said at several occasions that The Coronet has many similarities to The National Theatre of Norway.
 The much needed yet very cool choice of bringing the Coronet stage up to the level of first balcony is something he would have loved to experience at The National Theatre of Norway if an opportunity was given.
 It brings an incredible intimacy into the grand atmosphere of a big classic theatre house.

 The co-production from Norway also stars Andrine Sæther, John Emil Jørgensrud and Ine Jansen.
-More to come!
+Directed by the award winning director Sofia Jupither.

 Thursday 19 to Saturday 21 April 2018.
 BOOK NOW!
 The Thursday performance is already SOLD OUT.